Best daily deals

 All that isn’t to say this is a be-all-end-all gaming audio option.
 If you’re looking for a wireless gaming headset for PC, something like the Logitech G Pro X Wireless or Razer BlackShark V2 Pro are definitely a little better suited to your needs.
 And if 35 hours somehow isn’t enough battery life for you, the HyperX Cloud Alpha Wireless has a battery life of over 327 hours in our testing, so you definitely won’t have to remember to charge it often.

-If you’re an Xbox gamer, this headset offers an Xbox Series X/S-targeted model, and there are plenty of other great options for the console, like the Razer Thresher Ultimate for Xbox One or SteelSeries Arctis 9X.
-Alternatively, the LucidSound LS50X is a great premium pick with Bluetooth capabilities, and a perfectly fine microphone.
+If you’re an Xbox gamer, this headset offers an Xbox Series X/S-targeted model.
+There are plenty of other great options for the console, like the Razer Thresher Ultimate for Xbox One or SteelSeries Arctis 9X.
+Alternatively, the LucidSound LS50X is a great premium pick with Bluetooth capabilities and a perfectly fine microphone.

 A man wears the LucidSound LS50X sitting at a computer with posters for Canada Heritage Minutes and My Brother, My Brother and Me in the background.